john-shine/react-native-xmpp-demo/README.md

-#react-native-xmpp-demo
+# react-native-xmpp-demo

-This is the demo example of react-native-xmpp: https://github.com/john-shine/react-native-xmpp.
+This is the demo of react-native-xmpp: https://github.com/john-shine/react-native-xmpp.

-##Preview
+## Preview